WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/SS_DiversionsWithdrawalsWaterUse/ReadME.md

-# NDDWR Site Specific Diversions Withdrawal Diversions Withdrawal Diversions Withdrawal Data Preparation for WaDE2
+# NDDWR Site Specific Diversions Withdrawal Data Preparation for WaDE2
-This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Site Specific Diversions Withdrawal Diversions Withdrawal time series water data made available by the [North Dakota Department of Water Resources (NDDWR)](https://www.swc.nd.gov/), for inclusion into the Water Data Exchange (WaDE2) project.
+This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Site Specific Diversions Withdrawal time series water data made available by the [North Dakota Department of Water Resources (NDDWR)](https://www.swc.nd.gov/), for inclusion into the Water Data Exchange (WaDE2) project.
 WaDE2 enables states to share data with each other and the public in a more streamlined and consistent way.
 WaDE2 is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.

 ## Overview of Source Data Utilized
-The following data was used for timeseries Site Specific Diversions Withdrawal Diversions Withdrawal water data...
+The following data was used for timeseries Site Specific Diversions Withdrawal water data...
 - Time series water use permit data was made available temporary to the WaDE2 staff through personal correspondence.
 Contact NDDWR or WaDE2 staff for more information.

 Unique files were created to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...